Planning-Inspectorate/back-office/README.md

 ### Prerequisites

 Before you get started you need to make sure you are running the latest Node LTS version and latest NPM version.

-If you want to change the local env variables defaults create a `.env.local` local environment file within both the web and api apps folders and override the predefined ones.

 ### Setting up Dev